Make life easier with these smart solutions to life’s little problems.

-Whether you are getting organised, creative or trying to fix things, here are a few hacks to get you started:
+Whether you're organising your home, getting creative or trying to fix things, here are a few hacks to get you started:

 Too many keys?
 If you have a lot of similar keys on your key ring, paint each key a different colour so that you can identify the one you’re looking for at a glance.